-Former employees who have been terminated for cause by VCU are not eligible for rehire at VCU.
+Former employees who have been terminated for cause by VCU are ineligible for rehire at VCU and will be notified of their ineligibility for rehire.
 Applicants excluded by this provision may request their status be reviewed if, after a minimum of five years, they can present evidence to the chief human resources officer that the behavior or competency deficiencies that led to their dismissal have been corrected.
 The online recruitment system should automatically reroute ineligible applicants to an inactive status.

 - Check references after you have interviewed a candidate.
 Checking references before the interview may create false expectations and affect your ability to evaluate the applicant's qualifications objectively.

-- Conducting reference checks by phone is recommended.
-Written responses to reference checks rarely uncover negative factors.
+- Conducting references by phone is recommended as written responses rarely uncover negative factors.
 People hesitate to put in writing information they may be more willing to provide over the phone.
 Checking a reference by phone allows you to ask clarifying questions if needed.
 Do not let letters of reference substitute for phone calls.
+Phone calls to conduct references should follow the general process of:

 - Generally, professional references are preferred as opposed to character references.
 Professional references are people who have actually worked with the candidate as their supervisors, subordinates, or colleagues.
 In some instances, the reference may be a client or customer of the candidate.
 A current or former supervisor is the most preferable reference as that person is or was in a position to make assessments of the candidate.
 Character references may be acceptable if the candidate is new to the workforce.
 Academic references from teachers and professors are also acceptable if the candidate is a recent graduate.